This page contains affiliate links. Please read our disclosure for more info.

 Indiana Jones Adventure (2pm)

-We used our first FastPass of the day for Indiana Jones, a fast ride through a cursed temple facing dangers like a giant boulder rolling straight towards us.
+Indiana Jones is a fast ride through a cursed temple facing dangers like a giant boulder rolling straight towards you.

 Enchanted Tiki Room

-We had a while before our next FastPass time for Splash Mountain and were feeling a little tired so took a break in the nearby Tiki Room.
+We were feeling a little tired so took a break in the nearby Tiki Room.

 This musical show featuring animatronic birds isn’t a must-see, but it’s quirky and very Disney.
 Or just a good place for a rest.